I'm In A Polyamorous Throuple — Here's How We Divide Our Finances

 But when she told him and everything was out in the open, she felt relief.
 In fact, the talk helped the couple establish trust in their relationship.
 "He was kind and very supportive," she remembers.
 "He'd been there, he got divorced too.
 It just took a weight off my shoulders, and he gave me the advice to write down all my bills on a piece of paper, figure out the biggest one, and then just start chipping away at it, and then go down the line."
 The tactic worked; she paid off her divorce debt on her own.

 When she later married her current partner, the pair never merged accounts or credit cards.
-Instead, they created a computerized spreadsheet, where they log all their individual expenses each month.
+Instead, they created a computerised spreadsheet, where they log all their individual expenses each month.

 "We keep track of all of our spending on credit cards there," Monaco says.
 "Anything personal, I keep track of, whether it's my hair and nails or the dog groomer.
 We also put bills and stuff in there, and update it all at the end of every month or every two weeks if we can… We have a totally separate page on the spreadsheet for our business we share."
 Periodically, they review the doc and note what they each spent the most on, or if there's anything they could save on.
 It serves as a way to be transparent and communicative, even though they have separate accounts.